tleunen/babel-plugin-module-resolver/README.md

   ]
 }
 ```
+_Note:_ All paths must be relative to the `.babelrc` files.

-_Note:_ If you're using a custom extension (other than .js, .jsx, .es and .es6), you can add the `extensions` array in the config.
+_Note 2:_ If you're using a custom extension (other than .js, .jsx, .es and .es6), you can add the `extensions` array in the config.

-_Note 2:_ The "root" option also support a glob configuration, like `./src/**/components`.
+_Note 3:_ The "root" option also support a glob configuration, like `./src/**/components`.

 ### Updating from babel-plugin-module-alias